-What followed was a monster hit in Be My Baby, which was released the same year they signed for Phil Spector’s label.
+What followed was a monster hit with Be My Baby, which was released the same year they signed for Phil Spector’s label.

-Unfortunately, having The Ronettes hang with the Fab Four enraged Phil so much, he took Ronnie off the tour and replaced her with cousin Elaine.
+Unfortunately, having The Ronettes hang with the Fab Four enraged Phil so much that he took Ronnie off the tour and replaced her with cousin Elaine.

 It was reported that Phil Spector, in his capacity as a member of the Board of Governors, resisted the Ronettes being nominated for induction into the Rock and Roll Hall of Fame, although they had been eligible for a considerable time.

 None of this would’ve happened without that one song, Be My Baby.

 You can learn how to play Be My Baby by The Ronettes using chords, lyrics, TAB, backing track, and Spytunes video guitar lessons.

 | E | E | F#m | B7 |